IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 - managed - where Dataverse manages the Globus endpoint, deciding where transferred files are stored and managing access control for users transferring files to/from Dataverse
 - remote - where Dataverse references files that remain on trusted remote Globus endpoints

-For managed stores, there are two variants, connecting to standard/file-based Globus endpoints and to endpoints using an underlying S3 store via the Globus S3 Connector.
+A managed Globus store connects to standard/file-based Globus endpoint.
+It is also possible to configure an S3 store as a managed store, if the managed endpoint uses an underlying S3 store via the Globus S3 Connector.
 With the former, Dataverse has no direct access to the file contents and functionality related to ingest, fixity hash validation, etc. are not available.
 With the latter, Dataverse can access files internally via S3 and the functionality supported is similar to that when using S3 direct upload.

-Once you have configured a globus store, it is recommended that you install the `dataverse-globus app <https://github.com/scholarsportal/dataverse-globus>`_ to allow transfers in/out of Dataverse to be initated via the Dataverse user interface.
+Once you have configured a globus store, or configured an S3 store for Globus access, it is recommended that you install the `dataverse-globus app <https://github.com/scholarsportal/dataverse-globus>`_ to allow transfers in/out of Dataverse to be initated via the Dataverse user interface.
 Alternately, you can point your users to the :doc:`/developers/globus-api` for information about API support.

 .. table::
     :align: left